InsertKoinIO/koin/docs/upgrade/migrate.md

 #### Android Modules

 In v3, the `koin-android` modules is using AndroidX API, and merge also all Scope/Fragment/ViewModel API.
-You don't need anymore to specify `koin-androidx-fragment`, `koin-androidx-viewmodel` or `koin-androidx-scope` as their are all in the `koin-android` module:
+You don't need anymore to specify `koin-androidx-fragment`, `koin-androidx-viewmodel` or `koin-androidx-scope` as there are all in the `koin-android` module:

 ```groovy
 // Koin main features for Android (Scope,ViewModel ...)